Harassment, burnout and mental health

 - If you are a victim or witness of harassment and want to talk about it, you can contact your Labour Relations Advisor.

-L'APARTÉ - Resources for dealing with harassment and violence in cultural industries
+- L'Aparté (resources against harassment and violence in the cultural milieu): 1-833-527-2783

 burnout and mental health